-In this position the Company has reclassified the amount of tax on profit for year 2022, due to the State Budget, from the position "Other liabilities, including tax debts and social security debts" from the statutory balance sheet.
+In this position the Company has reclassified the amount of other financial liabilities from the position "Other liabilities, including tax debts and social security debts" from the statutory balance sheet.

-Also, at this position in the economic balance sheet according to the requirements of Solvency II are presented the Lease liabilities, according to IFRS 16 (adjustment of RON 14.941.263, because in statutory balance sheet are not recognized).
+Also, at this position in the economic balance sheet according to the requirements of Solvency II are presented the Lease liabilities, according to IFRS 16 (adjustment of RON 25.841.550, because in statutory balance sheet are not recognized).